Jon Beech

 Leeds

-I'm happiest (and at my best) when I'm helping people work out how to sort things out for themselves, and how to increase their resources by sharing them.
+I’m at my best when I’m helping people work out how to sort things out for themselves — collectively where possible — and how to increase their power and resources by sharing them.